Divodude/chatt/README.md

+The Demo Video is Attached in the files

 # NRF24L01-Based Image Transmission with ESP8266

 This project enables **wireless image transmission** using an **ESP8266 + NRF24L01** setup.
 The image is **compressed, split into chunks, transmitted**, and then **reconstructed** on the receiver side.